jonbakerlab/jonbakerlab.github.io/publications/index.md

 <div class="pub-info">
 <div class="pub-highlights">
-<span style="display: inline-block; padding-bottom: 5px;">- <i>Streptococcus mutans</i> strain B04Sm5 produces multiple tetramic acids, using a novel PKS/NRPS-type biosyntheic gene cluster.</span><br><span style="display: inline-block; padding-bottom: 5px;">- This gene cluster, which we designate <i>muc</i> produces at least three types of reutericyclins and a novel unacylated tetramic acid which we are naming mutanocyclin.</span><br><span style="display: inline-block; padding-bottom: 5px;">-  B04Sm5 was able to use reutericyclin to inhibit the growth of neighboring commensals, suggesting a role in virulence.</span><br><span style="display: inline-block; padding-bottom: 5px;">- The <i>mucF</i> gene was identified as a novel class of acylase, which appears to be broadly distributed and have an HXXEE domain.</span>
+<span style="display: inline-block; padding-bottom: 5px;">- <i>Streptococcus mutans</i> strain B04Sm5 produces multiple tetramic acids using a novel PKS/NRPS-type biosyntheic gene cluster.</span><br><span style="display: inline-block; padding-bottom: 5px;">- This gene cluster, which we designate <i>muc</i> produces at least three types of reutericyclins and a novel unacylated tetramic acid which we are naming mutanocyclin.</span><br><span style="display: inline-block; padding-bottom: 5px;">-  B04Sm5 was able to use reutericyclin to inhibit the growth of neighboring commensals, suggesting a role in virulence.</span><br><span style="display: inline-block; padding-bottom: 5px;">- The <i>mucF</i> gene was identified as a novel class of acylase, which appears to be broadly distributed and have an HXXEE domain.</span>
 </div>
 </div>